benradstone/wandisco-documentation-ldm/docs/installation.md

 sidebar_label: Install LiveData Migrator
 ---

 Ready to install?
 Check the [prerequisites](./prereqs.md) and then follow these steps to get up and running with LiveData Migrator.
 The latest version of LiveData Migrator includes a preview of functionality that you can use to migrate metadata.

-If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md).

 ## Download and install LiveData Migrator